coreos/coreos-kubernetes/Documentation/deploy-workers.md

 $ ssh core@<worker>
 ```

-Inspect the kubelet service to spot the few differences:
+Inspect the kubelet service to spot the differences:

 ```
 $ systemctl cat kubelet
 ```

-Only the node label will differ.
-The rest of the configuration will be the same.
+As you can see, only the node label is different, but the rest of the configuration is exactly the same.
+This cluster configuration defines multiple nodes which act as replicas of one another.
+These nodes are replaceable and interchangeable.
+Creating worker nodes in this manner allows you to use Kubernetes APIs to control the nodes, rather than having to directly manipulate config files on disk.
+This also allows you to take advantage of integral Kubernetes features, like RBAC and audit logging, without incurring additional developer debt.

 [ssh-agent]: https://developer.github.com/v3/guides/using-ssh-agent-forwarding/